DantonCorbel/DantonCorbel/README.md

 - 👋 Hi, I’m @DantonCorbel
 - 👀 I’m interested in app making and website development.
 - 🌱 I’m currently learning Swift, SwiftUI, Unity, C#, HTML, CSS, PHP and have learnt some JavaScript and Python previously.
+- 🩺 I'm a practicing doctor, training in rural hospital medicine in Aotearoa New Zealand

 <!---